moodlebox/moodlebox/README.md

 > If you just want to use a MoodleBox, __you don't need__ to build the MoodleBox disk image yourself.
 Just [download the MoodleBox image](https://moodlebox.net/download) and follow the instructions on the [MoodleBox web site](https://moodlebox.net).

-To build a MoodleBox from scratch with this script, you need a Raspberry Pi 3 or 3B+ (Wi-Fi!).
+To build a MoodleBox from scratch with this script, you need a Raspberry Pi 3, 3B+ or 4B (Wi-Fi!).

-1. Clone Rasbpian Stretch Lite on your microSD card.
+1. Clone Rasbpian Buster Lite on your microSD card.
 1. Create a `ssh` file on the `boot` partition, e.g. using `touch ssh`.
 1. Insert the microSD card into your Raspberry Pi.
 1. Connect your Raspberry Pi to your Ethernet network and boot it.